k-pipe/terraform-module-gke-autopilot/example/README.md

 ```
 in order to get the credentials to use `kubectl`.
 As next step you may follow the getting started instructions of the [helm chart](https://helm.k-pipe.cloud/).

+**NOTE:** We recommend to check in the 5 files used for provisioning into a git repository, so
+that provisioning can be reproduced at a later time and changes to the configuration may be tracked.